stfbk/mqttsa/readme.md

--fc DOS_FOODING_CONN  Specify the amount of connections for the flooding-based DoS (mandatory for flooding-based DoS) -fcsize DOS_SIZE      Specify the payload size in MB for the flooding-based DoS (defaults to 10) -sc DOS_SLOW_CONN     Specify the max amount of connections for the slow DoS - 12000 suggested (mandatory for slow DoS) -u USERNAME           Specify the username (mandatory for Brute-forcing) -w WORDLIST_PATH      Specify the path to the password wordlist -i INTERFACE          Specify the interface on which to listen for MQTT packets (mandatory for Sniffing)
+-fc DOS_FOODING_CONN  Specify the amount of connections for the flooding-based DoS (mandatory for flooding-based DoS) -fcsize DOS_SIZE      Specify the payload size in MB for the flooding-based DoS (defaults to 10) -sc DOS_SLOW_CONN     Specify the max amount of connections for the slow DoS - 12000 suggested (mandatory for slow DoS) -mq MAX_QUEUE         Specify the number of messages to test the max number of messages queued by the browser - 1000 suggested (mandatory to perform the test)
+-mp MAX_PAYLOAD       Specify the payload size to test the max supported payload - 255 suggested (mandatory to perform the test)
+-u USERNAME           Specify the username (mandatory for Brute-forcing) -w WORDLIST_PATH      Specify the path to the password wordlist -i INTERFACE          Specify the interface on which to listen for MQTT packets (mandatory for Sniffing)